 If you are interested in serving as a peer reviewer please contact TEMPO editor, Krystal Goree, Ph.D., at Krystal_Goree@baylor.edu.
 Serving as a peer reviewer is a rewarding experience as peer reviewers play a major role in mentoring new authors and assisting in maintaining high standards for the contents of the journal.

 Approximately 3,000 copies of TEMPO are distributed quarterly to TAGT members.
 Subscription to TEMPO is among the primary benefits of membership.
 Advertisements must be deemed appropriate for "educators and parents who are able to meet the unique needs of gifted and talent students.
 Mailing restrictions prohibit TAGT from accepting advertisements for insurance or financial services, or "vacation packages."

 Guidelines for Article Submission

 TEMPO Journal is now accepting manuscript submissions for upcoming issues.
 We are looking for original, previously unpublished manuscripts that address all topics related to giftedness.
 Since TEMPO's focus is primarily on the practical, we lean towards publishing articles that will be of immediate use to readers either at home or in educational settings.
 However, please be aware that even though articles are expected to be of a practical nature, they should be based on sound, well-documented research.
 Please contact Dr. Goree at Krystal_Goree@baylor.edu regarding material submissions.
-Do not send materials to the TAGT office.

 TEMPO is a juried publication, and manuscripts are evaluated by members of the editorial board and/or other reviewers.
 Opinions expressed by individual authors do not necessarily represent official positions of the Association.
 The Editorial Board includes: